HajimeK/BlockchainDevND/projects/project_6_Supply_Chain/project/Report.md

 ![](2019-08-06-14-57-40.png)

-Once your smart contract is created, it’s time to go live!
-For this project, deploy your smart contract on the Ethereum RINKEBY test network.

-* **Requirement 1**	Deploy smart contract on a public test network
-* **Requirement 2**	Submit Transaction hash, contract hash, and contract address

 ### Requirement 1: Deploy smart contract on a public test network

 Using Truffle framework, deploy your smart contract with the Rinkeby test network.
 Take note of your contract hash and address after successful deployment.

 Tip: Refer to Infura screencast for assistance on deploying your smart contract with Infura and Truffle.